 Died 25th April 1915 in Gallipoli, Turkey, aged 35

 Captain Charles Antrobus is buried in grave ref.
 XI.
 A. 8. at Twelve Tree Copse Cemetery, Gallipoli, Turkey.
-His family asked for the following inscription to be added to his headstone: “BEATI MUNDE CORDE“ – meaning “blessed are the pure in heart”.
+His family asked for the inscription “BEATI MUNDE CORDE“ – meaning “blessed are the pure in heart”- to be added to his headstone.

 Locally, Captain Charles Antrobus is commemorated on the Eaton war memorial, near Congleton.